krishaamer/green-filter-research/research/discussion.md

 -   College Students
 -   Help, be of assistance
 -   Sustainable Shopping
--   Savings, in this context I mean Sustainable Savings, that is reducing one's environmental footprint
+-   Savings, in this context I mean Sustainable Savings, that is reducing one’s environmental footprint
 -   Investing, activity of thinking longer-term

-## Research Limitations
+## Research Limitations {#research-limitations}

 -   This work is focused on user experience design and does attempt to make a contribution to economics.
 Sacred Economics is use as-is as a framework and visualization tool.